-Virtually every culture around the world has deities connected with the Moon
+Virtually every culture around the world has deities connected to the Moon

-The fact is – humans have always been enamored by that fascinating and ever-present lunar disk – our lone and glowing satellite, spinning eternally around our planet.
-She (or he to some) moves through her phases every lunar month, without fail.
+The fact is – humans have always been enamored by the fascinating and ever-present lunar disk – that lone and glowing satellite, spinning eternally around our planet.
+She (or he to some) moves through phases every lunar month, without fail.